 Where: Conor O'Neill's Pub, 318 S. Main St. in Ann Arbor

-Description: The First Ever Big Ethical Question Slam-Off is a judged competition between the winners of this year's A2Ethics Slam winners and the MARL Slam winner.
+Description: The First Ever Big Ethical Question Slam-Off is a judged competition between the winners of this year's A2Ethics Slam winner and the MARL Slam winner.
 The rules of the Slam-Off are the same as the annual Slam, except that there are two judges instead of three.
 In addition, since there are only two teams, there are also more questions for them to answer.

 2015 Slam-Off Challengers:

 1. Can you come up with arguments for 2 products for which it would be unethical to give opportunities for anyone to make with a 3-D printer?